types of loading dock lifts

 Is spring-powered, requiring manual activation

-Must be positioned onto a trailer first by pulling a chain which sets the “hold down” system free, letting the platform rise and the lip extend.
+Must be positioned onto a trailer first by pulling a chain that sets the “hold down” system free, letting the platform rise and the lip extend.

 The operator will then walk onto the platform and use bodyweight to lower the leveler onto the trailer bed.